On the Configuration Space of planar closed Kinematic Chains: Numerical simulations

 \section{Numerical simulations}

-In this section we provide numerical examples that demonstrate validity of the methods developed in this work.
-For illustrative purposes we will consider CKCs with five and six links.
-For CKSs with five links we will illustrate the spaces $\SD_a$.
-We will compute random circular configurations for the CKCs by Theorem \ref{thm:sampling} and depict them in Figures.
+In this section, we provide numerical examples illustrating the methods developed in this work.
+We consider CKCs with five and six links.
+For CKCs with five links, we depict the spaces $\mathcal{DS}(a^n)$.
+We randomly select elements of the diagonal spaces, compute corresponding circular configurations using Theorem \ref{thm:sampling}, and depict them in Figures \ref{fig:Configs5R} and \ref{fig:configs6R}.

+In the numerical reconstruction, equation \eqref{eq:beta_epsilon} is evaluated only when $L_{k-1}>0$.
+At such a step, either of the two preimages may be selected.
+If $L_{k-1}=0$, the quotient in the definition of $S_k$ is not evaluated; instead, $\beta_k$ is assigned an arbitrary value.
+In our computations, we choose $\beta_k=0$ in this case.
+This convention selects one representative from the continuous family of preimages and does not affect the prescribed diagonal lengths.
+In floating-point computations, the condition $L_{k-1}=0$ is tested using a suitable numerical tolerance.